Webhook Endpoints

 Parameterized Routes: Capture parts of the path as parameters.

-will be available to the webhook endpoint as environment variables namedPARAM1
+"/status/:PARAM1/:PARAM2": Matches paths like/status/123/abc.
+The values123andabcwill be available to the webhook endpoint as environment variables namedPARAM1andPARAM2, respectively.

 -